-These are recommended server requirements based on the assumptions given in the table above.
+These are recommended server requirements based on the Usual Load (during business hours) given in the table above.
 Maximum messages processed and applied alarms impact all parameters (CPU, RAM and HDD).
 Database storing time also impacts HDD space and may require additional external storage.